-Nicknamed "golden stone" or "sun gemBy the ancient Egyptians because of its golden reflections, the peridot is one of the rare stones to be declined in a single dominant color: green.
-Going from pure green via the Vert-Citron or the Green-Olive, it can be more or less tinged with yellow or brown.
+Nicknamed the "golden stone" or "gem of the sun" by the ancient Egyptians because of its golden reflections, peridot is one of the few stones to come in a single dominant color: green.
+Ranging from pure green to lime-green or olive-green, it can be tinted to varying degrees of yellow or brown.

-Attributed to August, the peridot is a silicate composed of iron and magnesium.
-Its hardness oscillates between 6.5 and 7, thus approaching quartz.
+Attributed to the month of August, peridot is a silicate composed of iron and magnesium.
+Its hardness ranges from 6.5 to 7, similar to quartz.
 It forms in basalts, volcanic rocks rich in iron and magnesium.
-Its crystalline structure is similar to prisms with vertical streaks.
+Its crystalline structure resembles prisms with vertical striations.

-This gem has a particularity of optical character: with the naked eye, we can often distinguish a duplication of the edges of the interior facets, especially in the large caliber stones.
-This characteristic sign constitutes a real way to identify the peridot,
+This gem has an optical peculiarity: to the naked eye, one can often distinguish a doubling of the edges of the inner facets, especially in large-caliber stones.
+This signe characteristic is a real means of identifying peridot,

-Just like zircon or calcite, stones which make it possible to observe the same phenomenon, due to the way in which the ray of light enters their crystal.
+just as it is with zircon or calcite, stones that allow the same phenomenon to be observed, due to the way the light ray penetrates their crystal.

-The peridot is often devoid of inclusions or shows elements once again very distinctive: inclusions in the form of water lilies, more present in commercial quality peridots rather than jewelry.
-Also, many good quality peridots have tiny chromite crystals forming small black dots, invisible to the naked eye and in no way shadow the beauty of the gem.
+Peridot is often devoid of inclusions, or else shows very distinctive features once again: water lily-shaped inclusions, more present in commercial rather than jewellery-quality peridots.
+Also, many high-quality peridots feature tiny chromite crystals forming small black dots, invisible to the naked eye and in no way overshadowing the gem's beauty.

-There Solei gemHe knew the same fate as the spinel: for decades these two stones remained in the shadows!
-In the same way as the "ruby" of Timour weighing 361 carats was actually a spinelle, the 200 carats of peridots adorning the sumptuous tomb of the three kings located in the Cologne cathedral were taken for emeralds for centuries...
+The sun gemsuffered the same fate as spinel: for decades, these two stones remained in the shadows!
+Just as Timur's 361-carat "ruby" was actually spinel, the 200 carats of peridots adorning the sumptuous tomb of the Three Kings in Cologne Cathedral were mistaken for emeralds for centuries...

-Like amethyst, this gem has been associated with the Christian religion for decades and is mentioned in sacred manuscripts, due to the beliefs it has aroused.
-Many representatives of the Church considered it as a symbol of purity and morality.
+Like amethyst, this gem has been associated with the Christian religion for decades, and is mentioned in sacred manuscripts due to the beliefs it has inspired.
+Many representatives of the church have considered it a symbol of purity and morality.

-In Antiquity, it was compared to the renewal of Lady Nature in the spring, because of its radiant green.
-So we see that the peridot is steeped in history and that as a gem of the sun, it deserved to be highlighted!
-Etymologically, the term "peridot" comes from Arabic "flidat", meaning precious stone.
-It’s ancient Egypt, the cradle of peridot, which gave him the title of gem of the sun, because of the sparkling reflections which emerged from the stone in front of the desert sun.
+In ancient times, its radiant green color was compared to the renewal of Mother Nature in springtime.
+Peridot is therefore steeped in history, and as a gem of the sun, it richly deserves to be highlighted!
+Etymologically, the term "peridot" comes from the Arabic "faridat", meaning precious stone.
+Ancient Egypt, the cradle of peridot, gave it the title of "gem of the sun", due to the sparkling reflections that emanated from the stone under the desert sun.

-Historically speaking, the volcanic island of Zebirget located in the Red Sea east of Assouan has been the most important deposit of peridots for three thousand five hundred years.
-These mines are abandoned today.
+Historically speaking, the volcanic island of Zebirget, located in the Red Sea to the east of Aswan, has been the most important deposit of peridot for the last three thousand five hundred years.
+These mines have now been abandoned.

-The main sources of peridots are now Myanmar and Pakistan, known to provide remarkable quality gems.
-Then comes Arizona.
-It is in the San Carlos reserve in Arizona, that the Apaches - Indian tribes of North America - exploit a considerable amount of peridots.
-We also find it in Vietnam, Mexico, Australia, Ethiopia, Norway...
-A native of various countries of the world, first usurped in its identity and then recognized at its fair value, the peridot has its place among the most beautiful Jewelers.
-Surrounded by diamonds in a Marguerite pendant, central stone of an ion necklace or even sublimated on a ring Villeroy...
-So many jewelry creations signed Tournaire, which give meaning to the name "Sun Gem"!
+The main sources of peridots are now Myanmar and Pakistan, renowned for supplying gems of remarkable quality.
+Arizona is next.
+In fact, it's on the San Carlos reservation in Arizona that the Apaches - North American Indian tribes - mine a considerable quantity of peridots.
+They are also found in Vietnam, Mexico, Australia, Ethiopia and Norway...
+Native to various parts of the world, first usurped of its identity, then recognized for its true worth, peridot has its place among the finest jewelry creations.
+Surrounded by diamonds in a Marguerite pendant, the central stone of an Ionic necklace or sublimated in a ring Villeroy...
+So many jewelry creations signed Tournaire, which give full meaning to the appellation "gem of the sun "!